dodopayments/dodo-migrate/docs/paddle/README.md

 - **Flat amount discounts**: Paddle supports both percentage and flat amount discounts, but Dodo Payments currently only supports percentage discounts.
 Flat amount discounts will be skipped during migration.
 - **Product variants**: If a Paddle product has multiple price variants, each variant will be migrated as a separate product in Dodo Payments.
 - **Billing intervals**: Only monthly and yearly billing intervals are supported.
 Other intervals (weekly, daily) will be skipped.
+- **Tax handling**: The migration checks Paddle's `tax_mode` field to determine tax inclusion.
+Products with `tax_mode: "internal"` are marked as tax-inclusive, while products with `tax_mode: "external"` are tax-exclusive.
+Only tax-inclusive products include the `tax_inclusive` field in Dodo Payments.

 #### Data Mapping: